Traditional Chinese medicine: Singapore

 The TCM Practitioners Act was passed by Parliament in 2000 and the TCM Practitioners Board was established in 2001 as a statutory board under the Ministry of Health, to register and regulate TCM practitioners.
 The requirements for registration include possession of a diploma or degree from a TCM educational institution/university on a gazetted list, either structured TCM clinical training at an approved local TCM educational institution or foreign TCM registration together with supervised TCM clinical attachment/practice at an approved local TCM clinic, and upon meeting these requirements, passing the Singapore TCM Physicians Registration Examination (STRE) conducted by the TCM Practitioners Board.

+In 2024, Nanyang Technological University will offer the four-year Bachelor of Chinese Medicine programme, which is the first local programme accredited by the Ministry of Health.

 Taiwan

-In Taiwan, TCM practitioners are physicians and are regulated by the Physicians Act.They are able to diagnose, write prescriptions, and dispense Chinese medicine independently.
+In Taiwan, TCM practitioners are physicians and are regulated by the Physicians Act.
+They possess the authority to independently diagnose medical conditions, issue prescriptions, dispense Traditional Chinese Medicine, and prescribe a variety of diagnostic tests including X-rays, ECG, and blood and urine test.

 Under current law, those who wish to qualify for the Chinese medicine exam must have obtained a 7-year university degree in TCM.

 The National Research Institute of Chinese Medicine, established in 1963, is the largest Chinese herbal medicine research center in Taiwan.